 Table 9-1 identifies the estimates for the FY 2025-26 and FY 2026-27 budgets that support the administrative management activities of the CCJPA for the Capitol Corridor service.
-The administrative funding request includes resources focused on supporting capital project funding and advancing capital improvements due to anticipated federal and state grant opportunities.
-Also included in the administrative budget request are resources to support the recently acquired responsibilities of direct management of Northern California Wi-Fi, management of legacy CA PIDS, and the implementation of Cal-ITP or Tap2Ride on the Capitol Corridor service.
+The administrative funding request includes resources to support capital project funding and advancing capital improvements, as well as resources to support the recently acquired responsibilities of direct management of Northern California Wi-Fi, management of legacy CA PIDS, and the implementation of Cal-ITP or Tap2Ride on the Capitol Corridor service.
 As in recent years, CCJPA staff will continue to execute strategies to charge appropriate CCJPA labor costs to capital project grants, which will offset administrative expenses.